learn-co-students/final-mod-1-code-challenge--dum-final-mod-1-code-challenge--dumbo-web-career-021819-1551278155/README.md

 # Object Relations Assessment

 For this challenge, we'll be building out Netflix!
 A `Viewer` has many `Movie`s through `QueueItem`s.
 A `Movie` can appear on many `Viewer`s' queues.
 A `Viewer` can rate a `Movie`, marking their rating on the `QueueItem`.
+#A viewer has many movies (through qitems) like a doctor has many patients (through appointments), a movie
+#has many viewers (through qitems--where the movie can be rated) like a patient has many doctors.
+Keep the source
+#of truth in the qitems
 As always, make sure to sketch out your domain and think about the single source of truth for your data.

 ## Topics